-Matt Gingold is a transdisciplinary artist weaving together critical theory, media installation and audiovisual performance.
+Matt Gingold is a creative producer and transdisciplinary artist weaving together critical theory, media installation and audiovisual performance.

-Matt Gingold is a transdisciplinary artist weaving together critical theory, media installation and audiovisual performance.
+Matt Gingold is a creative producer and transdisciplinary artist weaving together critical theory, media installation and audiovisual performance.
 Their practice focuses on creating intimate experiences of – and with – technology.
-They are inspired by critical research into histories of science, the ai/aes/ethics of digital cultures, trans/mad/ness and non/human complexity.
+They are inspired by critical research into histories of/and science, the ai/aes/ethics of digital cultures, trans/mad/ness and non/human complexity.

 As an audiovisual designer, electronic performance and installation artist, Matt has been invited to create work for numerous major arts companies and festivals, including Ars Electronica (AT), Seoul Festival (KR), Club Transmediale (DE), ANTI Festival (FL), MONA, Perth Institute of Contemporary Art, Sydney Theatre Company, Malthouse, BalletLab and the Melbourne, Adelaide and Sydney International Arts Festivals.